U.S. to seek more funds for Israel missile defence

 Washington underwrote the development cost of the Iron Dome rocket and mortar shield by Israel's state-owned Rafael Advanced Defence Systems Ltd.

-The U.S. Congress approved $205 million in funding for the project in fiscal year 2011, which ended on September 30, and the Obama administration plans to ask for additional funding this year.
+The U.S. Congress approved $205 million (128.4 million pounds) in funding for the project in fiscal year 2011, which ended on September 30, and the Obama administration plans to ask for additional funding this year.

 The system was developed by Rafael to counter rocket fire from Lebanon, which hit Israeli towns during the 2006 war with Hezbollah, and from Palestinians in the Gaza Strip, where Hamas, which the United States and Israel consider a terrorist group, took control in 2007.